 So, Sunday brunch is cancelled, but that doesn’t mean you can’t see and talk to your pals!
 Set up regular video calls to keep in touch and stay connected with the people you love.
 They need to connect and feel supported just as much as you do.
 We’re all going through this together.

-To make sure you’re prepared for the many hours of laughter and joy online, check out our mobile phone plans which come stacked with mobile data at incredibly affordable price points.
+To make sure you’re prepared for the many hours of laughter and joy online, check out our mobile phone plans which come stacked with mobile data at incredibly affordable price points to help you stay connected.

 2. Get dressed!
 Wash your hair!